kulcsarrudolf/pasztor.at/content/blog/2016-12-15-clean-code-dependencies.md

 categories: blog
 date: "2016-12-15T00:00:00Z"
 publishDate: "2016-12-15T00:00:00Z"
-excerpt: Managing dependencies is hard, especially if we are using third party libraries and projects.
+summary: Managing dependencies is hard, especially if we are using third party libraries and projects.
 Let's talk about splitting our code into layers!
 tags:
 - Development